Guest Reviews This tour doesn’t have any reviews because it is a new tour. Be the first to review it!

 The easy River Dee loop walk meanders “Deeside,” as locals might say.
 But first, you follow the narrow tributary known as Clunie Water as it tumbles toward the Dee.
 Lovely views up and down the valley unfold en route to the convergence of these two waterways and follow the Dee for a while.
 Later you leave the River Dee behind at the mill of Coull and climb a gentle hill into a birchwood stand and back to the village.
 If you wish, you may detour about 0.6 mile off the trail and follow a paved path to Braemar Castle, an L-shaped tower house with star-shaped curtain walls.
 The fortification dates to the 17th century, when the Earl of Mar built it as a hunting lodge.
 Since then, it has had a turbulent highland past.

-Or, enjoy an easy-to-moderate loop walk to Lion’s Face and the Cromlins.
+Or enjoy an easy-to-moderate loop walk to Lion’s Face and the Cromlins.
 Leave the village and climb into the hills through pinewoods and rolling fields.
 As you approach Lion’s Face rock, take in superb views of Braemar, the Upper Dee Valley, the distant Cairngorm Mountains, and Invercauld House, the private home of the Farquharson family that once owned Braemar Castle.
 You also pass a pile of stones that mark the former home of the Thompsons, relatives of John Brown, Queen Victoria’s famous servant.
 It’s said that the Queen came here often to deliver tobacco and tea.
 Then continue along the backside of the hills and return to the village, perhaps stopping to explore Braemar Castle en route.

 After your walk, take time to explore more of Braemar.
 Admire the church, with its barn-like interior.
 Tour the Lochnagar Distillery, which once held the royal warrant from Queen Victoria and Prince Albert.
 Hire a car or take the bus nine miles to Balmoral Castle, a royal summer residence.
 Or browse some of the thousands of artworks and antiques at your magnificent hotel, the Fife Arms.

-3.9 miles, easy to moderate, 400-ft. elevation gain and loss or 7.5 miles, moderate, 1,750-ft. elevation gain and loss
+3.9 miles, easy to moderate, 400-ft. elevation gain and loss OR 7.4 miles, moderate, 1,750-ft. elevation gain and loss

 Start the day with a delicious and hearty breakfast in the Clunie dining room at your hotel, perhaps traditional Scottish porridge or a full plate of eggs, sausage, bacon, black pudding, beans, and a scone.
 When you’re ready, head out on your choice of walks directly from the front door.